thejoymaker/KrautCMS/Readme.md

 `public/index.php` is the application entry point for every request. it contains the `main` method which instantiates the `Kernel` class for processing the request and returning the response. then the response is sent to the client accordingly.

 `System/Kernel.php` is as it is named the core processor of the system.
 During construction the **DI/IOC** container is configured and built.
 The method `handle(method, uri):Response` is the `Kernel`s only method.
-It initially sanitizes the uri and then proceeds to obtain the request from the PSR-17 factory.
-Then the **plugins are loaded**! the first event the `Kernel` emits is the `kernel.middleware` event which will enable the subscribed plugins to inject middlewares... then the middleware stack is processed through the `Relay`.
-After the request was successfully dispatched through the middleware queue the event `kernel.response` is emitted; the response is returned.

 ### Kernel Events: